forestgrape/coronavirus/controlling.md

   > * Own responsibility is for everyone including operators.
 If there are few official rules, then there are many specific situations with no general/official rule (e.g. on the mask type).
 In sensible situations, it can be adequate to set additional rules or do more checks.

 ### Reduction of Nightlife
 A slow down of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
 * Evidence:
   * Many anecdote-like Covid-19 spreading events including super spreading events have been linked to nightlife [citations coming].
-  * In many countries only few infections can be traced back to nightlife in comparison to transmissions in family settings and private parties.
-A possible explanation is that contact tracing and testing just works better in family settings.
+  * That in many countries only few infections can be traced back to nightlife in comparison to transmissions in family settings or private parties can be attributed to trace and test schemes: Contact tracing and testing just works better in family settings.
 For a club with infected attendees, one week later every attendee should be tested, to my knowledge this is hardly done.
 In regions with low case counts and extensive contact tracing (e.g. South Korea and Hong Kong) many infections have been traced to nightlife [citations in work].
 * ThinkThrough: Nightlife is about socializing.
 With loud music distancing is hardly doable.
-Drinking is common, which is a risk factor by itself, but it also prevents mask usage.
+Drinking is common, a risk factor by itself, also prevents mask usage.
 * Experiences:
   * An early closure of nightlife was implemented in (exact measures to be checked, combined with other measures/recommendations)
-    * Greece  (11.8.20, closing between 24 pm and 7 am, in risk regions: Athens [to check])
+    * Greece, 11.8.20: closing between 12 pm and 7 am, in risk regions: Athens [to check])
-    * Denmark (15.9.20, closing at 22 pm in risk regions, recommendation to reduce social contact and ending private parties at 10 pm)
+    * Denmark, 15.9.20: closing at 10 pm in risk regions, recommendation to reduce social contact and ending private parties at 10 pm
-    * Spain (14.8.20, closing of nightclubs; bars and restaurants close at 1 am; no drinking on the streets)
+    * Spain, 14.8.20: closing of nightclubs, bars and restaurants close at 1 am, no drinking on the streets

     Two weeks after this measures the incidence of Covid cases flattened in all the above countries.
     ##### Remark